-- A. Members may only receive flight instruction [including BFRs, IPCs and club check rides] in Club aircraft from instructors who are members.
+- A. Members may only receive flight instruction in Club aircraft from a Club CFI.
 The following exceptions apply: - 1.
 FAA sanctioned Wings Weekend - 2.
-By a vote of the Board, a member may be granted permission to receive instruction by non-member instructors who are employed by an established flight training organization [e.g., accelerated IFR course]. - B. Members must be checked out in EACH of the Club's aircraft they intend to fly by a Club instructor.
-All spring and fall checkouts will be conducted by member instructors only. - C. Once a member is checked out and proficient in the operation of a particular aircraft, they may have copies of keys made for that aircraft.
-The keys are considered Club property and are to be surrendered upon suspension or resignation from the Club. - D. In order to maintain pilot proficiency, the Fox Flying Club requires semi-annual check rides for each pilot and student pilot with a Club-approved flight instructor. - 1.
-At the completion of the flight, a completed Check Ride Card must be submitted to the Membership Officer during the periods of February 1 to April 30 and August 1 to October 31. - 2.
-Flight without a current Check Ride card will result in a fine for each incident for the member. - E. Members who are student pilots are limited to flying: - 1.
+By a vote of the Board, a member may be granted permission to receive instruction by non-member instructors who are employed by an established flight training organization [e.g., accelerated IFR course]. - B. Members must undergo a checkride with a Club CFI in EACH of the Club's aircraft they intend to fly. - C. Once a member has performed a checkride and is proficient in the operation of a particular aircraft, they may have copies of keys made for that aircraft.
+The keys are considered Club property and are to be surrendered upon suspension or resignation from the Club. - D. In order to maintain pilot proficiency, the Fox Flying Club requires semi-annual checkrides for each pilot and student pilot with a Club CFI. - 1.
+At the completion of the flight, a completed checkride card must be submitted to the Membership Officer during the periods of March 1 May 31 and September 1 November 30 - 2.
+Flight without a current checkride card will result in a fine for each Occurrence. - E. Members who are student pilots are limited to flying: - 1.
 With a Board approved instructor, or - 2.
 On an instructor-approved solo, or - 3.
 With an FAA inspector or designated examiner, or - 4.
-With a properly licensed member of the Club (who is occupying the left front seat) - F. Student members shall not make overnight solo flights under any circumstances unless a return to DPA has been delayed by weather. - G. Any members desiring to be Pilot In Command of or as a CFI in the Piper Arrow must meet any time, training and currency requirements as specified in Schedule A and be signed off after a check ride with a Club instructor.
-Violation of the requirements may be cause for termination from the Club. - H. A spouse, son or daughter of a regular member can take up to 10 hours of flight instruction (in the right seat) with an Active Member CFI for the purpose of completing a Club sponsored pinch-hitter course.
+With a properly licensed member of the Club (who is occupying the left front seat) - F. Student members shall not make overnight solo flights under any circumstances unless a return to DPA has been delayed by weather.

+- G. Any member desiring to be Pilot In Command of or as a CFI in the Piper Arrow and/or the Cirrus SR20 must meet any time, training and currency requirements as specified in Schedule A and be signed off after a checkride with a Club CFI. - H. A spouse, son or daughter of a regular member can take up to 10 hours of flight instruction with a Club CFI for the purpose of completing a Club sponsored pinch-hitter course.